khinds10/USBCArcade/README.md

 Use the 3D print surrounds to give the speakers a nice finished look, this avoids having to cut perfect circles.

 ![sound](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/sound/Sound1.jpg "sound1")

+Attach the speakers to the 3D Printed surround and attache the surround to the marquee panel to place above the TV.

 ![sound](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/sound/Sound2.jpg "sound2")

 Apply decals to center of marquee between the speakers.